From Terry Cooper:

-2. To ensure quality memorials for deceased classmates, the Company Representative (CR), by tradition, orchestrates, in coordination with family members and classmates, the preparation and submission of an obituary for a deceased classmate of his company to the Shipmate obituary editor.
+2. To ensure quality memorials for deceased classmates, the Company Representative (CR), by tradition, orchestrates, in coordination with family members and company mates, the preparation and submission of an obituary for a deceased classmate of his company to the Shipmate obituary editor.
 CR's initiate action to accomplish this task as soon as possible after learning of the death.
-The CR typically arranges for a family member or a classmate to draft the obituary.
-The CR advises and assists the family member or classmate to ensure that the obituary is developed in compliance with procedures/rules prescribed by Shipmate (see paragraph III - Guidelines below).
+The CR typically arranges for a family member or a company mate to draft the obituary.
+The CR advises and assists the family member or company mate to ensure that the obituary is developed in compliance with procedures/rules prescribed by Shipmate (see paragraph III - Guidelines below).
 In the event the CR is unavailable or unable to accomplish this task, the responsibility passes to the ACR for action.

 - OBITUARY PROCEDURES

 1. Typically, an Alumni Association representative (generally a member of the Shipmate staff) or a family member notifies the Class President or the Corresponding Secretary of a classmate’s death.

 2. The recipient passes all available information to the appropriate CR.
 The CR or the drafter may correspond directly with the Shipmate Obituary editor on any editorial question.